 Savvy buyers and sellers must cut through the misinformation concerning dual agency and find out what it is really about.
 Working with a real estate agent serving as a Dual Agent is actually one of the best ways to buy and sell property!

 Critics of dual agency purport that an agent cannot represent both sides equally.
 If it were an adversarial process, and real estate agents were lawyers, and home sales were court cases … then this might be true.

 In this courtroom type view, there is always a winner and a loser— but this is simply not the case in a sales transaction.
 In real estate, the owner sells a property at a price they set and the buyer gains a property at a price that he or she is willing to pay.
+It is not a zero-sum game.
 Both sellers and buyers are winners, and there is no loser.

 The great American economist, Milton Friedman, stated: “The most important single central fact about a free market is that no exchange takes place unless both parties benefit.”
 It is upon this powerful capitalist principle that real estate brokers answer their call to duty as Dual Agents.

 The purpose of a Dual Agent is as a sales negotiator who brings a deal together that is acceptable to both parties.
 Discretion is paramount, thus the agent cannot disclose the financial or personal information of either party without permission.
 The fiduciary duties required of a real estate agent in North Carolina is a high standard ensuring professionalism.

 An example of a benefit of using a Dual Agent is in disclosing known faults.
 A real estate agent is required to disclose any known faults with a property, and the listing agent will always have more knowledge of the property.